bhuvzzs24-spec/Neural-Nexus/README.md

 Problem

-Traditional interview prep platforms are static:
+Traditional interview preparation platforms are static:

 Same questions every time
 No memory of past responses
 No personalized feedback

-This leads to poor real-world preparation.
+This leads to poor real-world interview readiness.

 Solution